mike-chowla/dfp-prebid-setup/README.md

 ## Limitations

-* This tool does not support additional line item targeting beyond placement, ad units, `hb_bidder`, and `hb_pb` values.
-* The price bucketing setting `PREBID_PRICE_BUCKETS` only allows for uniform bucketing (see [#27](../../issues/27)).
-For example, you can create $0.01 buckets from $0 - $20, but you cannot specify $0.01 buckets from $0 - $5 and $0.50 buckets from $5 - $20.
-Using entirely $0.01 buckets will still work for the custom buckets—you'll just have more line items than you need.
 * This tool does not modify existing orders or line items, it only creates them.
 If you need to make a change to an order, it's easiest to archive the existing order and recreate it.
 But you can add new line items in the exisiting order if the flag DFP_USE_EXISTING_ORDER_IF_EXISTS is set.

-Please consider [contributing](CONTRIBUTING.md) to make the tool more flexible.